-In this work, we study electron multipacting in crossed RF fields near the sidewall of a pillbox cavity, focusing on closed electron trajectories that originate from and return to the sidewall.
-These trajectories are of particular interest, as they are resonant with the RF field and are expected to play a dominant role in the multipactor phenomenon.
+In this work, we investigate electron multipacting in crossed RF fields near the sidewall of a pillbox cavity, focusing on closed electron trajectories that originate from and return to the sidewall.
+These trajectories are of particular interest, as they are resonant with the RF field and are expected to play a dominant role in the multipacting process.
 Our analysis includes an axial electric field \(E_z\), a radial electric field \(E_r\), and an azimuthal magnetic field \(B_\theta\).
 The radial component \(E_r\) arises near the cavity sidewall due to the presence of the cavity iris.
 We modify the field distribution in the pillbox cavity to approximate conditions near the sidewall region of the \(X\)-band photogun cavities.
 We assume an axisymmetric field distribution, so electron motion is confined to the \(r\)–\(z\) plane.
 This assumption holds as long as any asymmetries or perturbations that could induce out-of-plane motion remain negligible.
-These approximations yield predictions in good agreement with simulations of the actual cavity, as presented in Sec.~\ref{sec:sims}.
-We begin by calculating secondary electron trajectories and then evaluate the SEY in both single-impact and multipacting resonance conditions.
+These approximations yield predictions in good agreement with simulations of the realistic cavity, as presented in Sec.~\ref{sec:pic_mp}.
+We begin by calculating secondary electron trajectories and then evaluate the SEY under both single-trip and multipacting resonance conditions.